Kate Beckinsale

-Kathrin Romary Beckinsale (born 26 July 1973) is an English actress.
-The only child of actors Richard Beckinsale and Judy Loe, she debuted in the series premiere of the 1975 daytime drama Couples.
+Kathrin Romany Beckinsale (born 26 July 1973) is an English actress.
+The only child of the actors Richard Beckinsale and Judy Loe, she debuted in the series premiere of the 1975 daytime drama Couples.

 In 1993, she made her theatrical film debut with a role in Kenneth Branagh's adaptation Much Ado About Nothing whilst studying at the University of Oxford.
-She played leading roles in numerous British costume dramas such as Prince of Jutland (1994), Cold Comfort Farm (1995), Emma (1996), and The Golden Bowl (2000).
-She also starred in Pearl Harbor (2001), Serendipity (2001), The Aviator (2004), and Click (2006).
+She played leading roles in numerous British costume dramas such as Prince of Jutland (1994), Cold Comfort Farm (1995) and Emma (1996).
+She also starred in Pearl Harbor (2001) and Serendipity (2001).

-Since taking the role of Selene in the Underworld film series (2003–2016), Beckinsale became known for her work in action films, including Van Helsing (2004), Whiteout (2009), Contraband (2012), Total Recall (2012), and Jolt (2021) while also earning praise for her roles in the small-scale dramas Snow Angels (2007), Nothing but the Truth (2008), Everybody's Fine (2009), Love & Friendship (2016), and The Only Living Boy in New York (2017).
+A starring role as Selene in the Underworld film series (2003–2016) propelled Beckinsale into action movies and starring roles in bigger budget films.
+Major releases have included the The Aviator (2004), Van Helsing, (2004) and Total Recall (2012).
+Beckinsale has continued to earn praise for her roles in small-scale dramas such as Snow Angels (2007), Love & Friendship (2016), and The Only Living Boy in New York (2017).
 She returned to television in the limited series The Widow (2019).

 Early life and education

-Kathrin Romary Beckinsale was born on 26 July 1973 in Isleworth, London.
+Kathrin Romany Beckinsale was born on 26 July 1973 in Isleworth, London.
 She is the only child of actors Richard Beckinsale and Judy Loe.
 Her half-sister from her father's earlier marriage is actress Samantha Beckinsale.
 Her father was partly of Burmese descent.
 Her parents did not marry until 1977, prior to Beckinsale starting nursery school, when she made her first television appearance at age four, in an episode of This Is Your Life, dedicated to her father.
 When she was five, her father died suddenly of a heart attack, aged 31.
 She was deeply traumatised by the loss and "started expecting bad things to happen".

 Her widowed mother moved in with director Roy Battersby when Beckinsale was nine and she was brought up alongside his four sons and daughter.
 She had a close relationship with her stepfather, who was a member of the Workers Revolutionary Party during her youth.
 She helped to sell The News Line, a Trotskyist newspaper, as a little girl and has said the household phone was tapped following Battersby's blacklisting by the BBC.
 Family friends included Ken Loach and Vanessa Redgrave.

 Beckinsale was educated at Godolphin and Latymer School, an independent school for girls in Hammersmith, West London, and was involved with the Orange Tree Youth Theatre.
 She was twice a winner of the WH Smith Young Writers Award for both fiction and poetry.
 She has described herself as a "late bloomer": "All of my friends were kissing boys and drinking cider way before me.
 I found it really depressing that we weren't making camp fires and everyone was doing stuff like that."
 She had a nervous breakdown and developed anorexia aged 15, and underwent Freudian psychoanalysis for four years.